GfSE/SAF-Specification/stereotypes.md

 ### Documentation
 The Operational Story Viewpoint
-* captures operational stories and their relation to operational performers, thus enables storytelling
+* captures operational stories within operational contexts and their relation to operational performers, thus enables storytelling
 * illustrates the operational background from the Stakeholder perspective
 * serves as starting point to identify Stakeholders and/or context elements
 * fosters the communication among different Stakeholders

+Representation:

-A use case diagram featuring model elements representing operational stories, and operational performers involved in the mission.
+A use case diagram featuring model elements representing operational stories, the context in they're taking place and operational performers involved.
 Note: Illustrations, drawings, sketches, etc., and/or descriptions in free text may provide a comprehensive understanding of the operational mission.

 ## SAF_O2_OCYD